-The more specific you can be with your estate agents, the better.
+Now, regarding the kind of property you want – the more specific you can be with your estate agents, the better.
 Don’t be afraid to tell them exactly what you want and ask lots of questions about the properties they present to you.
-You should never feel like your settling – you’re choosing somewhere to live after all.
+You should never feel like you’re settling – you’re choosing somewhere to live after all.
 It’s the place you’ll wake up every day and go to bed every evening.

 So, beyond the number of bedrooms and price range, here are a few other things to ask your estate agents about:

-- Are the public transport links good - including links to shops, schools and the social scene?
+- Are the public transport links good – including links to shops, schools, and social facilities?

 - Are there any upcoming property developments in the area?